shikokuchuo/mirai/README.md

 - Fast
   - Over 100x more responsive than common alternatives <sup>\[1\]</sup>
-  - Built for low-latency applications such as real time inference and Shiny apps
+  - Built for low-latency applications such as real time inference or Shiny apps
 - Reliable
   - Consistent behaviour with no reliance on global options or variables